MDCORRAL/reach-suspensions/outputs/summaries/25_interaction_term_regression_SUMMARY.md

 ### What This Analysis Tells Us

-1. **The "Mismatch Hypothesis" is supported**: The association between teacher racial composition and suspension rates is significantly moderated by student racial composition.
+1. **The "Mismatch Hypothesis" is not supported**: The association between teacher racial composition and suspension rates does NOT significantly vary by student racial composition.

-2. **Context matters**: The same change in teacher demographics (e.g., +10pp White teachers) has different associations with suspension rates depending on the school's student racial composition.

-3. **Amplification in majority-Black schools**: Schools with higher Black student enrollment show stronger associations between White teacher representation and suspension rates.
+2. **Uniform associations**: The relationship between % White Teachers and suspension rates appears consistent across schools with different racial compositions.

 ### Comparison to Analysis 24 (Quartile Slope Comparison)